nathanrsfba/creeping-dark/README.md

   match with their EFM types, but everything should at least have reasonable values.

+* Added Akashic Tome, which lets you combine most of your guidebooks into a single item

+* Added Tinkers Tool Leveling, which gives your tools extra modifier slots as you use them

 * Fixed the recipes for marble bricks only giving one block of bricks instead of four